Lugdunum3D/Lugdunum/doc/guidelines.md

 ## Parameter Ordering

-When a function takes inputs and outputs (i.e. an output pointer), it should list inputs first, then outputs.
+When a function takes inputs and outputs (i.e., an output pointer), it should list inputs first, then outputs.

 Inputs are usually values or `const` references, whereas inputs and input/output should be pointers to non-`const` variables.

 ## Write Short Functions

-It seems obvious, but prefer dividing large functions in "atomic" functions, dedicated to one specific task.
+It seems obvious, but prefer dividing large functions into "atomic" functions, dedicated to one specific task.
 As a rule of thumb, a function is considered as large when it has more than 50 lines.

 Short functions improve code maintainability and readability.